 French roulette is hard to find in live casinos outside of private rooms for high rollers.
 Online, you will find many variations of roulette, with French rules widely available.
 If you can have just as much fun, and pay as little as 1.35% to the house, then seeking out a French roulette table is the choice smart gamblers make.

 This page covers everything you need to get started with French roulette.
 The bets, advanced betting layout and game rules are covered first below.
-After that some gambling strategy, plus practical information on taking advantage of bonuses and comps at
+After that some gambling strategy, plus practical information on taking advantage of bonuses and comps at French roulette casinos is covered.

 For the most part, French roulette and European roulette operate in the same way.
 The bets are explained in the section below.